Association of the Christian faithful: Saint Francis Third Order Confraternity of Penitents

 The Saint Francis Third Order Confraternity of Penitents is a private association of the faithful recognized pursuant to CIC/83 canon 299 §3 by the Bishop of the Diocese of Fort Wayne–South Bend on March 25, 2019.

+Society of Saint Vincent de Paul

+This organization, part of the Vincentian Family offer material help to the poor or needy, the Society also has thrift stores or "op shops" which sell donated goods at a low price and raise money for the poor.